ajschumacher/so_tense_very_flow_wow/index.md

 and if I ever evaluate `foo` at some point in the future, Python could do the append then.
-This would be closer to how TensorFlow behaves, where defining relationships is entirely separate from evaluating what the results look like.
+This would be closer to how TensorFlow behaves, where defining relationships is entirely separate from evaluating what the results are.

 Recall that `foo` and `bar` refer to the same list.
 We've put a list inside itself, which Python will not try to print in its entirety.
 You could think of this structure as a graph with one node, pointing to itself.
-Indeed, nesting lists is one way to represent a graph structure like a TensorFlow computation graph.
+Nesting lists is one way to represent a graph structure like a TensorFlow computation graph.

 ```python
 >>> x.append(y)